triplefox/ludamixhx/README.md

 ```

-## xstory
+## Ivy

 A tiny interpreted state machine, one in a series of such machines that I've developed.
 It uses a form of cooperative multitasking in which the program can push a stack of additional programs, and runs them bottom-to-top in each pass.
 This formulation makes the semantics of behavior tree AI available in a form which also neatly collapses down to simple linear "cutscene" type behavior.
+Ivy supports integer variables

+This will be supplemented with my behavior tree compilation suite soon.
+I still have some proof work to do before I feel comfortable pushing it to ludamix.